How Do You Find The Perimeter Of A Hexagon

 3. Break Down Complex Shapes: If you're dealing with a complex shape that includes a hexagon, try to break it down into simpler components.
 This can make the calculation easier.

-• For example, if a hexagon is part of a larger design, isolate the hexagon and measure its sides separately.
+• As an example, if a hexagon is part of a larger design, isolate the hexagon and measure its sides separately.
 Then, add the perimeter of the hexagon to the other components as needed.

 • If the hexagon is divided into smaller shapes (e.g., triangles), use the properties of those shapes to find the side lengths of the hexagon.